-- 10. Once the offset is properly adjusted, save the data set collected to disk; open the data set using Excel or Matlab to verify it was saved properly.
-The data file should contain three columns: the first column is the time vector, the second column is the output signal from the potentiometer, and third column is the input signal from the signal generator. - 11.
-Measure and record the amplitudes of the signals and the phase difference between input applied to the motor and the resulting potentiometer signal in the space below (these quantities may be easier to determine using Excel or Matlab).
+- 9. Once the offset is properly adjusted, save a data set you collected to disk; open the data set using Excel or Matlab to verify it was saved properly.
+The data file contains three columns: the first column is time, the second are the output signal voltages, and third are input signal voltages. - 10.
+Measure and record the amplitudes of the signals and the phase difference between input applied to the motor and the resulting potentiometer signal in the space below (these quantities may be easier to measure using Excel or Matlab).